-In the 21 years I’ve practiced dentistry, this question keeps popping up.
+I’ve practiced dentistry in Charlotte since 1998, and this question keeps popping up.
 I even addressed the topic directly before: Whom Do You Trust?
 Why?
 Do You Trust Your Dentist?
 The newest attack on dentistry & trust in our profession comes in an article in The Atlantic: “The Truth about Dentistry.”
-Is there a fair amount of truth in there?
-Yes, there is, even in The Atlantic’s highly inflammatory article.
-If only they didn’t leave a ton of stuff out. 🙁
+Is there some truth in it?
+Yes, but they left a ton of stuff out. 🙁

 Are There Unethical Dentists?
 Duh.

 So yes, there are some unethical dentists, and the author of The Atlantic’s article seems to have found a really awful one.
 There are certainly more.
-The good news is, out of all dentists, they are a minority.
-That author sure seems to want to paint the entire profession in a bad way though, doesn’t he?
+The good news is that such dentists are a minority.
+That author sure tries to paint the entire profession in a bad way though, doesn’t he?

-The problem is…..how do you tell the difference?
+So how do you tell the difference?
 This is a legitimate problem.
 After all, it’s not like you can look in your own mouth.
 You don’t know the difference between a tooth-colored filling that’s done well or done badly.
 How do you know where the line should be between needing a filling or a crown?
 What are the pros and cons of a bridge vs and implant?
-Should you spend some amount to save a tooth, or is replacing it a better value?
+Should you spend the money to save a tooth, or is replacing it a better value?
 How the hell are you supposed to make an informed decision?

-And that doesn’t even begin to cover how complicated it gets when it comes to choosing among dentures, implant-supported dentures, All-on-4 hybrid dentures, etc.
+That doesn’t even begin to cover how complicated it gets when choosing among dentures, implant-supported dentures, All-on-4 hybrid dentures, etc.

 What The Atlantic Article Got Right

-Just as there are unethical dentists, The Atlantic’s article hit on some truths that need to be acknowledged and addressed, both at the personal level and by our profession as a whole.
+The Atlantic’s article hit on some truths that need to be acknowledged and addressed by our profession as a whole.
 In fact, acknowledging and understanding those truths can help you be confident in your dentist, or tip you off to getting a second opinion.

 Good Dental Research is Lacking – For Good Reasons